AndreiChertkov/teneva/doc/core/tensors.rst

     # Number of nonzero items  : 1
     #

-  We can also build some multidimensional TT-tensor by "delta" function and check the norm of the result:
+  We can also build some multidimensional TT-tensor by the "delta" function and check the norm of the result:

   .. code-block:: python

     d = 100                             # Dimension of the tensor
     n = [20] * d                        # Shape of the tensor
-    i = [3] * d                         # The multi-index for nonzero element
+    i = [3] * d                         # The multi-index for the nonzero element
-    v = 42.                             # The value of the tensor at multi-index "k" Y = teneva.tensor_delta(n, i, v)    # Build TT-tensor
+    v = 42.                             # The value of the tensor at the multi-index "k" Y = teneva.delta(n, i, v)           # Build the TT-tensor

     teneva.norm(Y)